stevedonovan/gentle-intro/modules.md

 let q = boo::bar::question();
 ```

-Now that module block can be pulled out as `boo/bar.rs` and so on.
+That module block can be pulled out as `boo/bar.rs` and so on.

 In summary, modules are about organization and visibility,
 and this may or may not involve separate files.